Panagyurishte: History

-At the beginning of the XIX century.
+At the beginning of the 19th century.
 Panagyurishte reached a significant economic and cultural peak.
 A number of crafts related to the well-developed cattle breeding developed here.
 Goldsmithing, which later made the town famous for the Panagyurishte School of Gold.
-More than 2,500 craftsmen, calfs and apprentices worked in the various trades.
+More than 2,500 craftsmen, calves and apprentices worked in the various trades.
 In the courtyard of the Historical Museum, there are reenactments of these traditional crafts.
 According to testimonies of American missionaries who visited the town in 1861, it had 12,500 Bulgarian inhabitants who maintained a large school.

 The economic and spiritual upsurge helped the idea of national liberation to be accepted in Panagyurishte.
 In the autumn of 1870, Vasil Levski founded a revolutionary committee here, and the meeting was held in the house of Ivan Duhovnikov, preserved to this day in the courtyard of the Historical Museum.

 Panagyurishte is primarily known for being the center of the April Uprising against the Ottoman rule in Bulgaria in 1876.
 On 14 April 1876, the first Bulgarian Great National Assembly was held in the historical locality of Oborishte.
 It was capital of the Fourth Revolutionary District which was the main center of the rebellion.
 The uprising was bloodily suppressed after 10 days of declared freedom, and the town was burnt down and almost completely destroyed by the Ottoman Turks.
 Lady Strangford arrived from Britain later that year with relief for the people of Bulgaria following the massacres that followed the April Uprising.
 She built a hospital at Batak and eventually other hospitals were built at Radilovo, Panagiurishte, Karlovo, Petrich and Perushtitsa.

 At the end of the 19th century, the foundations of carpet weaving, a Persian type, were laid in the town.
 In the 20th century, the artisan nature of the work was gradually replaced by factory industry.

 In March 1923 near Panagyurishte there was a big flood after the river Luda Yana flowed and flooded the surrounding area.

 After the 1950s the town experienced an economic boom.
 Textile industry, ore mining, high technologies in opto-mechanical and electronic instrumentation were developed.
 In the 1990s, the introduction of the market economy unleashed the initiative and entrepreneurship of тхе citizens.
 There are over 2000 registered private companies and trading companies.
 Education in the town is constantly developing.
 Cultural activity is concentrated in the Videlina Community Centre, the Memorial House Theatre and the Historical Museum, and numerous monuments.